R9295/autarkie/guides/sql.md

 ```
 cargo build --features serde
 ```
+That's it!
 Too easy?
+We have our grammar source fully instrumented.

 ## Building our fuzzer
 Since we are fuzzing C code, we need to create a fuzzer from the grammar.
+We cannot fuzz inprocess, like with [sbpf](/guides/rbpf.md).
 1. Initialize the fuzzer
 ```bash
 cd /tmp